mauro3/CORDS/Workshop-Reproducible-Research/lectures/git_slides.md

 ## Getting started on GitHub
 ###  (similar on GitLab, or elsewhere)

-GitHub and GitLab are social coding websites
+GitHub, GitLab, etc. are social coding websites
 - they host code
 - they facilitate for developers to interact
 - they provide infrastructure for software testing, deployment, etc